 Like the other Chinese merchants Chang was sometimes willing to take risks and start new ventures.
 For a short while starting in 1893 he had a 25% stake in a gambling syndicate called Hop Lee Word Flowers, a word-guessing lottery.
 The Sam Kee Company sometimes imported opium when they had a customer who needed it.
 Chang operated a theatre, the Sing Ping, located on Columbia Street (but addressed on Keefer) which he had built in 1914 by architect W H Chow, and he invested in the troop who performed there between 1915 and 1918, although it appears that this was not a money-making proposition.

-The four buildings still standing that are probably Sam Kee developments are somewhat different in character.
+There are several buildings still standing today that are most likely to be Sam Kee developments.
 The first is on Pender Street, and these days is more often called the Chinese Freemasons Building.
 It was completed at some point early in the 1900s, but records are sketchy.
 It was almost certainly complete by 1906, as there is a picture dated to that year, but before that we’re relying on business directories which were less interested in the businesses in this part of town, particularly those that were Chinese or Japanese owned.
 In about 1907 the building was bought by the Chee Kung Tong, an organisation for Chinese workers first established in Vancouver in 1892 that renamed itself the Chinese Freemasons in 1920.
 Active in Chinese politics, the organisation later took a position critical of both the Nationalists and the Communist Party.

 Sam Kee acquired two 25 foot lots at the corner of Pender and Richards in 1904, and the building still there today, the Empress Rooms, was completed in 1906.
 However, Sam Kee wasn’t the developer – the site was put up for sale for $20,000 in 1905, and sold to William Walsh.
 These days it’s the home of MacLeods Books.